zeek/zeek-benchmarker/ci-based/README.md

     sudo docker-compose build
     sudo docker build -f Dockerfile . -t zeek-benchmarker-zeek-runner

+   The latter can be accomplished by running `sudo make` within the `ci-based` directory.

 3. Edit the config.yml and set the values as described in that file.

 4. Using `alembic`, initialize the database: